sxysun-zz/Community_Tieba-Data-Analyzer/README.md

 3. Running this program in Windows machines may have encoding problems!!! but as long as you are analyzing data of a fully english community, you are fine.
 The reason has not been found, not the path seperation problem and the encoding HAS been set to uniform UTF-8(though i am thinking if GBK would tackle the problem as my linux mint computer uses it).

 4. Each time the program opens, it will connect to my server and update the /res folder, so if you feel it is dragging the spped, delete related code.

+5. The .conf and .caudep files in the /res folder has been encrypted and you can decrypt them using the ConicWareTool.jar, code is 3 or 5.